 Now that you have your travel dates set and you know which parks you want to visit, it’s time to figure out when you should visit each park.
 This may seem like something you could wing, but choosing carefully could save you valuable time, money, and sanity.

 In October 2018, Disney introduced variable ticket prices.
-Basically, this means that tickets will be more expensive during peak times and “less expensive” during non-peak times.
+Basically, this means that tickets are more expensive during peak times and less expensive during non-peak times.

 In general, peak times tend to be on the weekends, while regular and value tickets can be had mid-week.